shailesh120/ShaileshPortfolio/README.txt

 ========================================================================
-  SHAILESH ALAGAN - PORTFOLIO WEBSITE
+  SHAILESH ALAGAN - PORTFOLIO WEBSITE  (maintenance notes)
 ========================================================================

+MAINTENANCE DOC.
+For the portfolio overview - projects, skills, and the live link - see README.md.
+This file covers how to update the site: filenames, where files go, and how to deploy.

 A single, self-contained personal portfolio site.
 Everything (styles, scripts, icons) lives inside index.html - no build step, no installs.